joycechettiar/Speech_Emotion_Recognition/README.md

 MLP optimizes the log loss function and has its own feedforward Artificial Neural Network.

-Created an dictionary with different emotion.
+Created a dictionary with a different emotion.

-Calculated the accuracy of the model using metrics from sklearn .
+Calculated the accuracy of the model using metrics from sklearn.

+Trained the model and achieved an accuracy of 71.88%.